 - If your dog has bitten out of fear before (for example, at the vet,) be sure to muzzle them the next time you are in the same situation.

-Feeling intimidated or threatened is another situation where a Lhasa Apso may bite – these types of situations include:
+Feeling intimidated or threatened is another situation where a Lhasa Apso may bite – these types of cases include:

-- If a larger dog is threatening them.
+- If a giant dog is threatening them.

 - If something or someone they love is being threatened.